Pietietjie/.dotfiles/README.md

 My personal dotfile config

 ## Steps
+1. clone the submodules with `git submodule init && git submodule update`

-1. run `./install`
+2. run `./install`

-2. run `./getnf/getnf` and select the Nerd Font that you wish to install
+3. run `./getnf/getnf` and select the Nerd Font that you wish to install

 ## TODO